atErik/Server-Admin-Scripts/README.md

 Check our "Wiki" sub-site under this project.
 <br /><br />

-We had to start this prject because many mail-server projects/devs are using open-source & free knowledge/scripts, but putting them only in "Paid" editions, instead of making it available for free in open-source edition, so such projects/devs are either violating license or doing injustice.
+We had to start this prject because many mail-server projects/devs are using open-source & free & derived knowledge/scripts, but putting them only in "Paid" editions, instead of making it available for free in open-source edition, so such projects/devs are either violating license or doing injustice.

 <br /><br />
 <a name="License"></a>